gvalkov/python-evdev/doc/index.rst

-:mod:`evdev` also comes with bindings to ``uinput``, the userspace input subsystem. ``Uinput`` allows userspace programs to create and handle input devices from which they can inject events directly into the input subsystem.
+:mod:`evdev` also comes with bindings to ``uinput``, the userspace input subsystem. ``Uinput`` allows userspace programs to create and handle input devices from which input events can be directly injected into the input subsystem.

 Tutorial